 When buying an investment property we can assist you in several areas:

 - We have written a comprehensive booklet on Negative Gearing that explores what you can claim, what costs form part of the cost base for capital gains tax purposes and how negative gearing works for tax purposes.
 It is available to our clients in conjunction with a negative gearing consultation.

 - Evaluate the tax consequences – Using an intelligent software tool we can prepare a 10 year cash flow analysis of the proposed property, taxable income forecasts and equity projections.

 - Where to buy – through the services of a buyer’s advocate we are able to help you locate the right property in the right location.

 - Finance – through our affiliation with a mortgage broking group we can help you find the right loan that is correctly structured for maximum tax effect.

 - The tax loss on the property can pose a major cashflow issue, however, we can prepare a PAYG variation application so that your regular pay packet reflects the annual tax saving.

-If you're looking to know more about negative gearing we invite you to contact us today.
+If you're looking to know more about Property Investment and negative gearing we invite you to contact us today.